Harvest-Dev/ng-select2/README.md

-placeholder | string? | the placeholder string if nothing selected customSearchEnabled | boolean? | will trigger `search` event, and disable inside filter multiple | boolean? | select multiple options material | `""` or `true` | enable material style editPattern | (str: string) => string | use it for change the pattern of the filter search ngModel/id/required/disabled/readonly/tabIndex | just like a `select` control |
+placeholder | string? | the placeholder string if nothing selected customSearchEnabled | boolean? | will trigger `search` event, and disable inside filter multiple | boolean? | select multiple options hideSelectedItems | boolean? |  for `multiple`, remove selected values resultMaxHeight | string? | change the height size of results material | `""` or `true` | enable material style editPattern | (str: string) => string | use it for change the pattern of the filter search ngModel/id/required/disabled/readonly/tabIndex | just like a `select` control |